posit-dev/shiny-vscode/README.md

 This extension contributes the following settings:

 - `shiny.python.port`: The port number to listen on when running a Shiny app.
 (By default, 0, which will choose a random port for each workspace.)
+- `shiny.python.debugJustMyCode`: When running the "Debug Shiny App" command, only step through user-written code.
+Disable this to allow stepping through library code.
+(Defaults to true.)